Burton2000/Awesome-DeepLearning-Tutorials/useful_things.md

 ## Install tensorflow on Windows ##
 The best way to install Tensorflow on Windows is to use a conda environment, this will create a python environment seperate from your system python so installing Tensorflow does not change anything with your system python libraries this can be done as follows:

-- Install Anaconda Python 3.6 version (https://www.anaconda.com/download/)
+- Install the latest Anaconda Python 3 version (https://www.anaconda.com/download/)
 - Open an Anaconda prompt and run the following
-- `conda create --name nameofenv python=3.5.2 anaconda` (this creates a python 3.5.2 env. called nameofenv <- you can change this name to something else)
+- `conda create --name nameofenv python=3.6 anaconda` (this creates a python 3.6 env. called nameofenv <- you can change this name to something else)
 - Open an anaconda prompt for your newly created environment (will be in the start menu) and run the following:
-- `pip install --ignore-installed --upgrade tensorflow-gpu `

-or for CPU only

 - `pip install --ignore-installed --upgrade tensorflow`

 To use this created environment with Tensorflow within Pycharm we must change the Pycharm interpreter settings.
 This is done as follows:

 - Open your Pycharm project